FAS portal and website updates – August and September 2025

 How these updates impact authorised future expenses

-The updated portal will allow applicants requesting payment for authorised future expenses to see more information about assistance that has been approved by the FAS.
-Applicants will be able to match invoices and receipts to awards and grants of assistance.
-Applicants will also be able to view the outstanding amounts available under their VOCAT award or FAS assistance.
+The updated portal allows applicants requesting payment for authorised future expenses to see more information about assistance that has been approved by the FAS.
+Applicants are able to match invoices and receipts to awards and grants of assistance.
+Applicants are also able to view the outstanding amounts available under their VOCAT award or FAS assistance.

 Applicants with a VOCAT award will still need to transition to the FAS to claim any authorised future expenses awarded by VOCAT.